The six best playgrounds in central Rome

 Trova tips: nearby is a vibrant ethnic market, the Esquilino market, and a divine bakery, Forno Conti, for some of the best sourdough bread, panini and desserts in Rome.

-2. Villa Borghese: a ten minute walk from the Spanish steps, Villa Borghese has bikes and boats to rent and a few playgrounds in its 200 acres.
-The best is near the Porta Pinciana entrance which is conveniently located by a cafe and baby kart track for the under fives.
+2. Villa Borghese: a ten minute walk from the Spanish steps, Villa Borghese has bikes and boats to rent and a number of small playgrounds in its 200 acres.
+The best is near the Porta Pinciana entrance which is conveniently located by a cafe and baby kart track (for the under fives).

 3. Colle Oppio park: steps from the Colosseum is a leafy park with a cafe.
 The newly renovated playground has some percussion play and is surrounded by ruins of the baths of Trajan.
 There is also a skate park nearby perfect for older kids and teenagers overlooking the Colosseum.